 After the glue has been placed you can brush hair up with a spoolie or other tool to get the hairs to stand up as straight as possible.
 This helps to create the shape for your brows and gives you a great guide as to where your natural hair-growth pattern is if your eyebrows tend to have little hair or are quite thin.
 Lightly brush through the eyebrows until the hairs feel secure and the glue has dried, ensuring there isn't any excess residue to clean up after.
 When brows are fully dry you're ready to move on to the next step.

 Some of us have brow hairs and some of us don't, which is why this tutorial is so great for anyone who wants to have the look of full brows but might have not been born with them, or over-plucked them through the years.
-Hughes recommends using an eyebrow pen that helps to create lines that mimic the look of natural brow hair (yes, you can totally mimic the look of brow hair, isn't that amazing?!).
-She recommends Glossier's Brow Flick Pen (she's using shade brown here) to fill in any noticeable gaps with the quick flick of the pen.
+Hughes recommends using an eyebrow pen that helps to create lines that mimic the look of natural brow hair.
+She recommends Glossier's Brow Flick Pen, $18, (she's using shade brown here) to fill in any noticeable gaps with the quick flick of the pen.
 Light strokes in an upward motion to the pattern of where your natural hair would grow quickly helps to create your brow shape.
 This step is key when wanting to have the look of filled and fluffy eyebrows since you have control over each stroke and the precision of the tip makes it easy.

 If you're unsure about creating these hairs, you can start very light with the pen and then go back over your strokes again once you've gained some confidence.
 Practicing this every day will quickly turn you into an eyebrow master in no time.

 Not sure which color to choose?
 Look at the roots of your natural hair and choose a shade that is slightly lighter than that for your brows.
 Since hair comes in all different shades, you want to get as close to the color as you can but don't feel pressure to match it exactly.
 Mimicking the color of your natural hair to the best of your ability will help your brows not look too obvious.
-If you have darker hair tones, you can go slightly lighter with brows and the same applies to if you have very light hair, you can experiment with 1-2 shades darker that compliments your hair correctly.
+If you have darker hair tones, you can go slightly lighter with brows and the same applies to if you have very light hair, you can experiment with one to two shades darker that compliments your hair correctly.
 You will know what works and what doesn't, and it might take a few tries to get the right color.
-Once you feel you've found the best match, your confidence will soar in replicating this tutorial.

 The Tail is Key